sumnerevans/mailnotify/README.md

 # mailnotify

-A small program that notifies when mail has arrived in your mail directory.
+A small Go program that notifies when mail has arrived in your mail directory.

 ## Usage

 ```
-mailnotify ~/path/to/mail/dir
+mailnotify ~/path/to/mail/dir [path to icon file]
 ```

-## Environment Variables

-* `ICON_PATH`: the path to the icon to use for the notifications.

 ## Contributing